mfinelli/arch-install/rpi/README.md

    - Set the Wi-Fi network, password, and country
    - Set the timezone and keyboard layout

-2. After booting, follow the normal setup steps using the graphical interface.
-(Skip applying updates when asked)
+2. After booting, follow the normal setup steps.
+Create a user `mario` when prompted with a desired password.

-3. Reboot
+3. Let the initial, internal bootstrap process finish and then login with the new user.

 4. Apply any available updates: